highness-ru/MurderMystery/README.md

 ## What I learned

 I have independently designed, built, tested and released an iOS app through TestFlight and App Store Connect, taking it from initial concept to public release on the App Store.
-I am now familiar with Apple guidelines.
+I also gained hands-on experience with Apple’s submission and review process.

 ## What I worked on independently